Financial-Times/origami/README.md

 ### Customisation

-For users of the `whitelabel` brand, `o-footer-services` customise brand variables using the `oFooterServicesCustomize` mixin.
+For users of the `whitelabel` brand, `o-footer-services` allows customisation using the `oFooterServicesCustomize` mixin.

 ```scss
 $o-brand: whitelabel;